Cure that hankering for spicy meat by sinking your teeth into this hot & spicy smoked jerky.

-With a sharp knife, slice the beef into 1/4-inch thick slices against the grain.
+With a sharp knife, trim any fat or connective tissue from the meat.
+Slice the beef into 1/4 inch thick slices against the grain.
 (This is easier if the meat is partially frozen.)
-Trim any fat or connective tissue.

 Remove the beef from the marinade and discard the marinade.
 Dry the beef slices between paper towels.
 Arrange the meat in a single layer directly on the grill grate.

 Smoke for 4 to 5 hours, or until the jerky is dry but still chewy and somewhat pliant when you bend a piece.

 Transfer to a cooling rack and rest for an hour at room temperature.

 Store in a resealable bag.
 Squeeze any air from the bag, and refrigerate the jerky.
 It will keep for several weeks in the fridge.